History of Dejounte Murray in Timeline

 January 20, 2023: Season-High Assists

-On January 20, 2023, Dejounte Murray led the Atlanta Hawks to victory with 29 points and a season-high 12 assists against the New York Knicks.
+On January 20, 2023, Dejounte Murray led the Hawks to a win over the New York Knicks with 29 points and a season-high 12 assists.

 October 30, 2023: Tied Career-High Points

-On October 30, 2023, Murray tied his then career-high of 41 points while also putting up seven rebounds, five assists, and two steals in a win over the Minnesota Timberwolves.
+On October 30, 2023, Dejounte Murray tied his then career-high of 41 points in a win over the Minnesota Timberwolves.

 January 17, 2024: Game-Winning Shot

-On January 17, 2024, Dejounte Murray scored 26 points, including a buzzer-beating, game-winning shot in a win over the Orlando Magic.
+On January 17, 2024, Dejounte Murray had 26 points and made a buzzer-beating, game-winning shot in a win over the Orlando Magic.

 July 6, 2024: Traded to the Pelicans

-On July 6, 2024, Murray was traded to the New Orleans Pelicans.
+On July 6, 2024, Dejounte Murray was traded to the New Orleans Pelicans.

 On January 31, 2025, Dejounte Murray sustained a torn right Achilles tendon during a game against the Boston Celtics, ending his season abruptly.